 On my first morning in Taipei, I took the 40-second elevator ride up to the observing platform of Taipei 101.
 Named for the number of floors it holds, this skyscraper was the world’s tallest building until 2009, when the Burj Khalifa in Dubai dethroned it.
 From the height of 450 meters, the city of Taipei looks like a massive grid embraced by belts of humped woodland.

 The architectural style of Taipei 101 evokes traditional Asian aesthetics in a modern structure.
 From afar, it looks like a colossal stalk of bamboo soaring to the sky.
 The building incorporates numerous Feng Shui elements, reflecting Chinese influence in its design.
 For instance, ruyi figures – a symbol of healing, protection, and fulfillment – appear throughout the structure.
 The tower also features a series of eight segments of eight floors each.
-In Chinese-speaking countries, this number connotates prosperity and good fortunes.
+In Chinese-speaking countries, this number connotates prosperity and good fortune.

 2. Catch a glimpse of old Taipei in Wanhua